AlinaWithAFace/CISC-220-Lab-06/README.md

 right rotate first rest
 Height of node before: rest:5
-Height of right child before: juice:4 height of rest is now 4height of juice is now 5
+Height of right child before: juice:4 height of rest is now 4 height of juice is now 5
 Height of node before: dunce:6
-Height of right child before: juice:5 height of dunce is now 4height of juice is now 5 juice is new root
+Height of right child before: juice:5 height of dunce is now 4 height of juice is now 5 juice is new root
 Adding: running
 Looking right of juice